 Sustainable Industry Financing

-As of the end of December 2023, KTB's loan balance in ESG sustainable industries such as green energy technology, circular economy, biotech healthcare, and new agriculture reached NT$24.982 billion, reflecting a 10% increase from the same period in 2022, accounting for 10.7% of the total loan.
+As of the end of December 2024, KTB's loan balance in ESG sustainable industries such as green energy technology, circular economy, biotech healthcare, and new agriculture reached NT$26.723 billion, reflecting a 7% increase from the same period in 2023, accounting for 10.98% of the total loan.

 Furthermore, to support businesses in investing in clean energy, energy storage systems, clean transportation, and pollution control projects for green purposes, and to incentivize businesses to continue their sustainable efforts, collaborates with companies to establish sustainable development goals and offers financial incentives if the goals are achieved.
 KTB references the Green Loan Principles and Sustainability Linked Loan Principles established by the Loan Market Association (LMA), Loan Syndications and Trading Association (LSTA), and Asia Pacific Loan Market Association (APLMA).
 We are developing operational procedures and annotation guidelines based on these principles.
-Additionally, we conduct internal education and training sessions to enhance frontline credit officers' understanding of green loans and sustainable performance linked loan.
-As of the end of December 2023, the loan balance for green fund purposes stood at NT$8.539 billion, while the loan balance for sustainable performance linked loan amounted to NT$1.349 billion.
+Additionally, we continuously conduct internal education and training sessions to enhance frontline credit officers' understanding of green loans and sustainable performance linked loan.
+As of the end of December 2024, the loan balance for green fund purposes stood at NT$12.351 billion, reflecting an increase of 44.65% compared to the previous year while the loan balance for sustainable performance linked loan amounted to NT$1.133 billion.

 Project Financing

 In light of the global goal of achieving "Net Zero Emissions," the development of renewable energy has become a crucial component.
 Apart from offering financial support for equipment, technology, and other requirements of renewable energy projects through general loans, KTB also promotes the development and implementation of project initiatives.
-From small and medium-sized solar power to the recent surge in offshore wind power, as of December 2023, the corresponding balance stands at NT$10.586 billion, which is equivalent to an annual carbon reduction benefit of approximately 166,600 tons.
+From small and medium-sized solar power to the recent surge in offshore wind power, as of December 2024, the corresponding balance stands at NT$12.606 billion, which is equivalent to an annual carbon reduction benefit of approximately 230,300 tons.
+Based on the general carbon fee rate of NT$300 per metric ton announced by the Ministry of Environment, it is estimated that approximately NT$69.1 million in carbon fee costs can be reduced.